Phase IV (1974 film): Home video

 The film was released on VHS by Paramount Pictures, the studio that made the movie.
 A DVD was released by Legend Films in 2008 and a DVD and Blu-ray were released by Olive Films in 2015.
-All of these releases are barebones versions and do not include any special features, such as the original theatrical trailer or the scenes cut from the original version of the film.
+All of these releases are bare-bones versions and do not include any special features, such as the original theatrical trailer or the scenes cut from the original version of the film.

-The long-rumored alternate ending of the film remained out of distribution until discovered and restored by the Academy of Motion Picture Arts and Sciences’ Academy Film Archive.
+The long-rumored alternate ending of the film remained out of distribution until rediscovered and restored by the Academy of Motion Picture Arts and Sciences' Academy Film Archive.
 It is now available on iTunes Extras in celebration of the 45th anniversary of the film.
 In 2020, U.K. video label 101 Films released Phase IV in a two-disc limited edition Blu-ray set that includes the restored original ending as an extra, along with several short films directed by Bass.

+In 2024, U.S. video label Vinegar Syndrome released the film in a three-disc 4K/Blu-ray combo set which includes the theatrical version on the 4K disc and the first Blu-ray disc, with the second Blu-ray Disc containing a reconstruction of the original preview version with the full ending montage restored along with several other reinstated bits throughout the film.
+A making-of documentary, a commentary track with film historian Matthew Asprey Gear and an interview with composer Brian Gascoigne are included as bonus features.